 Dignity: We recognize the innate value of each individual person and seek to prioritise the other person’s needs and concerns in the spirit of mutuality and friendship.
 Regardless of background.

-In November 2020 during the COVID-19 pandemic and national lockdown in the UK, Andrew Ritchie & his family started to collect unsold surplus fresh food from local food stores to save it from going to waste, bringing it to home, listing it on the OLIO app and redistributing to our neighbors.
+In November 2020 during the COVID-19 pandemic and national lockdown in the UK, Andrew Ritchie & his family started to collect unsold surplus food from local food stores to save it from going to waste, bring it to home, list it on the OLIO app and redistribute to our neighbours.

-This has inspired Andrew and his wife Sayuri to reach winder community and support the vulnerable in our local area.
+This has inspired Andrew and his wife Sayuri to reach wider community and support the vulnerable in the local area.
 In July 2021, the location moved from a private home to the Thomas Wall Centre (52 Benhill Ave, Sutton SM1 4DP) which is located in the most deprived area of Sutton and also at the heart of Sutton Community.

 Sutton Community Project now operates on the weekly basis.
-It is open to public every Tuesday from 2-6pm.
-Our friendly volunteer team is there to welcome locals who collect food boxes.
-We also provide a safe space in the original Victorian Library where free tea, fresh coffee & cake are served regularly and for visitors to enjoy chatting, meet new people and build friendship.
+It's open to public every Tuesday from 2-6pm.
+Our friendly volunteer team is there to welcome everyone who collect free food boxes.
+We also provide a safe space in the original Victorian Library where free teas, fresh coffees & cakes are also given free and and for visitors to enjoy chatting, meet new people and build friendship.

 Some who were once being helped by others have become helpers at the centre serving regularly and enjoy being a part of this amazing community.
 Come and visit us, everyone is welcome!

-This is where all began; from a kitchen of a Andrew & Sayuri's private home during the first national lockdown in 2020.
-A common site of unsold surplus food from a local food store in Sutton.
-Food was distributed on a daily basis via OLIP app from the porch.
+This is where all began; from a kitchen of Andrew & Sayuri's family home during the first national lockdown in 2020.
+The picture is a common site of unsold surplus food from a local food store in Sutton.
+Surplus food was distributed on a daily basis via OLIP app from the porch between 2020-2021.

-A surprise visit by the Mayor of Merton who kindly donated Easter eggs in spring 2021.
-Andrew & his family raised money to purchase fresh veg & fruits from International Food Market in London to make up over 60 food boxes to bless the community who are particularly affected by covid-19 pandemic.
+A surprise visit to Andy & Sayuri's house by the Mayor of Merton who kindly donated Easter eggs in spring 2021.
+The Ritchie family raised money to purchase fresh veg & fruits from International Food Market in London to make up around 60 food boxes to bless the community who are particularly affected by covid-19 pandemic.

-Feeding around 180 families from a private home over the period of about 6 months, the location has moved to the Thomas Wall Centre in the heart of Sutton to reach wider community and now feeds around 100 families each week.
-Sutton Community Project was born in July 2021.
+Feeding around 180 families from a private home over the period of about 6 months, the location has moved to the Thomas Wall Centre in the heart of Sutton to reach wider community and now feeds around 140-150 families each week.
+Sutton Community Project was born in July 2021 and has been serving the people of Sutton in the last few years.

 The Outstanding Community Champion Award 2021